kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

     app: mock-trace-receiver
   type: LoadBalancer
 ```
-- Load generator used pipeline for tests
+- Load generator used to generate trace data for the tests
 ```yaml
 apiVersion: apps/v1
 kind: Deployment